-During the last class, you will give an in-class oral presentation on a topic related to one of the major "class topics" in course schedule.
+During the last class, in groups of two, you will give an oral presentation via Zoom on a topic related to one of the major "class topics" in course schedule.
 You should find at least three articles related to your topic and base your presentation on those articles.
 At least two of the articles should be from a scientific journal or other scientific periodicals (e.g., Skeptical Inquirer, Scientific American, etc.).
-The presentation should last no more than 15 minutes (make sure you practice your presentation to make sure it lasts only 15 minutes, because time will pass more quickly than you think).
+The presentation should last no more than 12 minutes, and each of you should present for about half that time (make sure you practice your presentation to make sure it lasts only 12 minutes, because time will pass more quickly than you think).
 You should hand in copies of your articles along with a Powerpoint file that contains the content of your presentation.
 More specific presentation guidelines, grading criteria, and possible presentation topics can be found on the Blackboard site for this course.

 QUIZ AND FINAL GRADES:

 Your grade for a quiz will be based on the obtained percentage of the maximum score for that quiz (i.e., 90%=A, 80%=B, 70%=C, etc.).
 Final course grades will be based on a weighted average of the percentage points you obtained on the 6 quizzes, 6 reaction papers, and class presentation.
 The quizzes will be worth a total of 66% (11% each) of your final grade.
 The 6 reaction papers/discussions will be worth a total of 24% (4% each) of your final grade.
 The class presentation will be worth 10% of your final grade.

 College Incomplete Grade Policy: An "I" (incomplete) grade is only assigned by an instructor for a student who has made significant academic progress in the course (which I define as completing 75% of the course or more), but for a serious reason has not fulfilled all requirements.
 This petition may be approved or denied by the instructor.
 "I" Grade Petitions are available in each academic department.
 The request must be initiated by the last week of classes.
 For more details visit the incomplete grade policy in the college catalog.

 CLASS ATTENDANCE:

+This class will meet via Zoom on each class day.
 Because this is a seminar class that meets only seven times, class attendance is required of all students.
-A portion (25%) of the grade you receive for each reaction paper will be based on the extent of your class participation.
-Also, some of the quizzes will contain questions specific to the films we will see in class.
+A portion (50%) of the grade you receive for each reaction paper will be based on the extent of your class participation.
+To obtain full credit for class participation, you will need to present during the Zoom sessions and participate in the discussion.

 TEMPORARY ILLNESS, INJURY, OR PREGNANCY:

 If a serious, but temporary, medical condition, or pregnancy or pregnancy-related condition, results in you anticipating missing more than one week of class (consecutive class sessions), you might be eligible to request modifications to the course syllabus.
 For more details, please read the university policy on temporary illness, injury, or pregnancy.

 ACADEMIC HONESTY: